CodeFontana/WinOffline/README.md

 ```

 POSTSYSCMD
-> Execute additional script(s) after the CAF service has been restarted.
+> Execute additional script(s) after the CAF service has been restarted since patching.

 Sample JCL file with POSTSYSCMD:
 ```